Jasrota

-Jasrota kingdom in the Himalayan foothills of India was founded in 1064 A.D at south-eastern Jammu between the Ravi and the Ujh rivers which ended in 1815.
-The remainants of Jasrota kingdom exists as ruined forts, restored temples, water bodies and canals in Hiranagar tehsil, Narowal tehsil, Nagri tehsil, Kathua tehsil, Marheen tehsil, Dinga Amb tehsil, Ramkot tehsil, Mahanpur tehsil and Billawar tehsil.
-The exceptional thing about Jasrota kingdom was that it had seven forts with seven ponds and seven gates.
+The Kingdom of Jasrota was a polity in the Himalayan foothills of India between 1064 AD and 1815 AD.
+It was situated at south-eastern Jammu between the Ravi and the Ujh rivers.
+The remainants of Jasrota exists as ruined forts, restored temples, water bodies and canals in Hiranagar tehsil, Narowal tehsil, Nagri tehsil, Kathua tehsil, Marheen tehsil, Dinga Amb tehsil, Ramkot tehsil, Mahanpur tehsil and Billawar tehsil.
+Jasrota had seven forts with seven ponds and seven gates.